Aaron98990/ways-of-the-game/misconduct.md

 > - dissent by word or action

 TODO Video example
-> - entering, re-entering or deliberately leaving the field of play without the referee’s permission
+> - entering, re-entering or (for players only - deliberately leaving) the field of play without the referee’s permission

 This is the rarest caution.

-Please note the exceptions for leaving the field of play listed in the Laws.
-In all cases, permission is not needed to re-enter.
+A player deliberately leaving the field of play is cautioned only if this was done to confuse the match officals or opponents.
+Please note the exceptions for deliberately leaving the field of play.
+In all the bulleted cases below, permission is not needed to re-enter.
 - "A player who crosses a boundary line as part of a playing movement does not commit an offence."
 Law 3.8 ([This is okay.](https://youtu.be/tuDiylkXHLo))
 - "An attacking player may step or stay off the field of play not to be involved in active play [for offside]."
 Law 11.4
 - "Leaving the field of play to celebrate a goal is not a cautionable offence but players should return as soon as possible."
 Law 12.3
 - Retrieving the ball or taking a restart

-Entering the field is covered by Law 3.7/3.9 (for non-player, too may players on field).
+A non-player entering the field is covered by Law 3.7/3.9 (for non-player, too may players on field).

-Re-entring the field is covered by Law 3.8 (only for players who need permission to re-enter after an injury or to fix equiptment or leaving for an extended period of time).
+A player re-entring the field is covered by Law 3.8 (only for players who need permission to re-enter after an injury or to fix equiptment or leaving the field of play for an extended period of time or after leaving with the referee's permission).

 > - (player only) failing to respect the required distance when play is restarted with a dropped ball, corner kick, free kick or throw-in